Joel-Singh/cs271-project-0/pdf-report/pdf-report.typ

 == Graphs

 Every sorting algorithm was run against each given input data file 20 times, and the median time taken to sort in nanoseconds was plotted.
+Selection sort was the exception because it took exceptionally long on some input files, so it was only run once.

 == Mergesort